 It turns out that, in 2013, people with adjusted gross incomes above $250,000 paid nearly half (48.9%) of the U.S.’s total individual income taxes, though they accounted for only 2.4% of all returns filed.

 The differences between the U.S. and other nations have long been a subject of fascination and study for social scientists.
 Our global surveys continue to show that Americans stand out for their belief in individualism and the value of hard work.

 And when compared with other wealthy nations, Americans also stand out for their religiosity and optimism.
 One widely shared chart (above) shows that Americans are much more likely than their wealthy counterparts to say that religion plays a very important role in their lives.

 A rising share of Americans today have never been married.
 And never-married women place a great deal of importance on finding a mate with a steady job.

 For those in the “marriage market,” location matters.
 There are pronounced differences in the ratio between men and women living in the largest U.S. metro areas, especially when it comes to singles who have an attractive characteristic: a job.

-We keep close watch on Census Bureau projections, and discovered an interesting nugget in a recent data release: The Baby Boomers are losing one of their best-known claims to fame – being the largest American generation – to the Millennials.
+We keep close watch on Census Bureau projections, and we discovered an interesting nugget: The Baby Boomers are losing one of their best-known claims to fame – being the largest American generation – to the Millennials.

-This year, Millennials are expected to surpass the Baby Boomer generation in population size.
-There will be 75.3 million Millennials in 2015, compared with 74.9 million Baby Boomers.
-But that’s not all: The Millennial population is projected to grow for the next 20 years, as young immigrants expand their ranks, while Boomers will shrink in size as deaths outpace arrivals of older immigrants.
+In 2019, Millennials are expected to surpass the Baby Boomer generation in population size.
+There will be a projected 73 million Millennials in that year, compared with 72 million Baby Boomers.
+But that’s not all: The Millennial population is projected to grow until 2036 as young immigrants expand their ranks, while Boomers will shrink in size as deaths outpace arrivals of older immigrants.